Is Jimmy Swaggart Still Alive? Update on What’s Going on With the Preacher

 Televangelist Jimmy Swaggart was rushed to a hospital and going into cardiac arrest, and fans are worried if they lost him or if he’s still alive.
 According to his son and fellow minister Donnie Swaggart, “he never regained consciousness,” and remains in critical condition.
 “Without a miracle, his time is short,” Donnie told their congregation.
 “We’re going to give the Lord an opportunity to work.
 We will not retreat.
 We will not quit.”

-During a recent service, Donnie offered a heartfelt prayer amid the uncertainty, saying, “I love you in spite of my father being in the hospital.
+During a service shortly thereafter, Donnie offered a heartfelt prayer amid the uncertainty, saying, “I love you in spite of my father being in the hospital.
 I love you in spite of the tears that I’ve shed.
 I love you in spite of the pressure I feel on my shoulder.”
 He continued, “We are believing God but also placed it into His hands.
 No questions.
 No complaints.
 As for God, His way is perfect.”

 Get an update on Jimmy’s condition and learn what happened to him.